Taihisan Tenmoku Chawan

 National Treasure

-Outer diameter of the base: 3.5cm
+Outer diameter of foot ring: 3.5cm

 Go back